Enabling sustainable growth

 At Veramaris, we’re accepting this challenge.
 Five of the UN SDGs are directly related to our business activities and serve as a guiding framework for our sustainability efforts.

-Zero Hunger: Human population growth and globally rising living standards increase the demand for animal protein, including farmed fish.
-This places greater pressure on wild fish stocks and bycatch caught for the production of marine ingredients.
-Algal oil containing EPA and DHA can help to meet increased demand and close the supply-demand gap.
+Zero Hunger: Human population growth and globally rising living standards increase the demand for animal protein.
+Whilst this places pressure on wild fish stocks, with omega-3-rich algal oil from Veramaris fish and shrimp farming can sustainably grow to close the protein gap.

 Good health and well-being: The inclusion of algal oil containing EPA and DHA ‒ essential omega-3 fatty acids ‒ in fish feed contributes to improving the wellbeing of people.
 Beneficial for brain, heart and eye health, omega-3 fatty acids are often lacking in the daily diet of consumers across the planet.

-Responsible consumption and production: By including algal oil containing EPA and DHA in fish feed, we help to conserve wild fish stocks by reducing the need to overfish the oceans for this essential nutrient.
+Responsible consumption and production: By including algal oil containing EPA and DHA in fish feed, we help to conserve wild fish stocks by reducing the need to overfish the oceans for these critical nutrients.

 Partnerships for the goals: With relationships based on trust and respect, Veramaris aims to engage with all stakeholders who are committed to conserving the natural resources of our planet.